adsavia/notifyExec/README.md

 ```
 sudo cp ~/notifyExec/misc/systemd/notifyexec.service /etc/systemd/system
 ```
-2) Edit file `/etc/systemd/system/notifyexec.service` and change working directory to the current notifyExec directory and port if needed. ex. for a Raspberry PI
+2) Edit file `/etc/systemd/system/notifyexec.service` and change working directory to the current notifyExec directory and port if needed.
+When done "start" the service to see if working properly and if so then set to "enable" to autostart on reboot.
+See below for systemctl commands. ex. for a Raspberry PI
 ```
 [Unit]